-- Service locating carried out using electromagnetic detection equipment to ensure the area is free of any underground services at the selected boreholes and testing locations. - Review of site plans and drawings to determine appropriate testing locations (where accessible and feasible), and identify any relevant features of the site. - Hand augering of one (1) borehole within the proposed development area (where accessible and feasible), identified as borehole BH1, using hand operated equipment to a practical refusal depth of approximately 1.1m below the existing ground level (bgl) within the site. - Dynamic Cone Penetrometer (DCP) testing immediately adjacent to borehole BH1, and at selected locations within the proposed development area (where accessible and feasible), identified as DCP1 and DCP2, and carried out to practical terminated and refusal depths of approximately 1.75m and 1.7m bgl. - The approximate locations of the hand augered borehole and DCP tests are shown on Figure 1, Attachment 2 of this report. - Collection of soil samples during augering for any laboratory testing which may be required. - Reinstatement of the borehole with available soil displaced during augering. - Preparation of this brief geotechnical engineering report.
+- Service locating carried out using electromagnetic detection equipment to ensure the area is free of any underground services at the selected boreholes and testing locations. - Review of site plans and drawings to determine appropriate testing locations (where accessible and feasible), and identify any relevant features of the site. - Hand augering of one (1) borehole within the site (where accessible and feasible), identified as borehole BH1, using hand operated equipment to a practical refusal depth of approximately 1.8m below the existing ground level (bgl) within the site. - Dynamic Cone Penetrometer (DCP) testing immediately adjacent to borehole BH1, and at selected locations within the proposed development area (where accessible and feasible), using hand operated equipment, to varying practical terminated depths of approximately 4.0m to 4.8m bgl.
+The DCP tests are identified as DCP1 and DCP2. - The approximate locations of the borehole and DCP tests are shown on Figure 1, Attachment 2 of this report - Collection of soil samples during augering for any laboratory testing which may be required. - Reinstatement of the borehole with available soil displaced during augering. - Preparation of this brief geotechnical engineering report.